fjbelchi/CodeTest-BoardingPass-Swift/README.md

 # CodeTest-BoardingPass-Swift

-Code Tests done in Swift, Xcode 7b5, following POP
+Code Tests done in Swift, Xcode 7b5, following POP and converted to Swift 3.

 ##The exercise